learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/vrf-migration-v1-v2.md

 1. Import and inherit the new [`VRFV2WrapperConsumerBase.sol` contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/VRFV2WrapperConsumerBase.sol) and remove the v1 `VRFConsumerBase.sol` import.
 This contract includes the `fulfillRandomWords` function.

-1. Add a `VRFV2WrapperConsumerBase` constructor as shown in the [Get a Random Number](/docs/vrf/v2/direct-funding/get-a-random-number/) example and use the correct VRF v2 Direct funding configuration.
+1. Add a `VRFV2WrapperConsumerBase` constructor as shown in the [Get a Random Number](/docs/vrf/v2/direct-funding/get-a-random-number/) example and use the correct VRF v2 direct funding configuration.

 1. You can still call the `requestRandomness` function.
 However, the v2 `requestRandomness` function requires several different parameters (`callbackGasLimit` , `requestConfirmations` , `numWords`).
 See the [Configuration](/docs/vrf/v2/direct-funding/configuration/) page to adjust them for your own needs.